Greet the sunrise with expectation,

 I outlined the plan.
 We needed to disable Mr Gun and Jeff and I would take him on.

 We also needed to slow down Muscles One and Two.
 I’d only known Matt and Young Graham for a short time.
 Young Graham had a sharp mind; he was physically fit, but to be honest, when he agreed to take on the slightly smaller of the big blokes, I was seriously impressed by how readily he agreed to act as a human sacrifice.

 Matt was a different ‘kettle-of-fish’.
 He was clearly capable of waging solo chemical warfare, but for this exercise we’d need speed and brute force.
 I suggested that he may wish to take on the big fella.
-From the tenderness of his kiss in Switzerland, I knew that Matt had a sensitive side, but with a lopsided wry smile, he looked down at his tethered wrists and twisted, the bindings dug into his wrists, which started to bleed.
+From the tenderness of a kiss in Switzerland (what happens in Switzerland stays in Switzerland!), I knew that Matt had a sensitive side, but with a lopsided wry smile, he looked down at his tethered wrists and twisted, the bindings dug into his wrists, which started to bleed.
 His smile turned into a grin.
 The binding snapped.
 Matt said “just tell me when.”